Nature-Based Expressive Arts Therapy Camps

-Through this individual and group experience, they will develop an internal tether that allows them to feel more secure, regardless of the ever-changing external world.
+Through this individual and group experience, children will develop an internal tether that allows them to feel more secure, regardless of their external worlds.
 This is the heart of resilience.
 As an added bonus, they will have the opportunity to integrate this inner work socially, as they relate to and work with others in meaningful and productive ways.
-They will learn to respect each other, support each other, and most importantly… to bring their authentic self to the table as they develop these relationships with others.
+They will learn to respect each other, support each other, and most importantly… to know each other, through bringing their authentic selves to the table as they develop relationships with others.

 Social Skills through Story, Art, and the Great Outdoors

-A typical day at camp will start with creation of their own individual “cozy spots”, their space for self-reflection and self-regulation throughout their camp experience.
-They will read, discuss, and analyze a story during the first half of the day.
-The rest of the day will be spent integrating the themes and symbols of the story through art and movement.
+A typical day at camp will start with children creating their own individual “cozy spots”, their space for self-reflection and self-regulation throughout their camp experience.
+Stories and story telling are weaved throughout the group experience, providing opportunities for self-expression and self-awareness.

 The entire camp experience will be outdoors.
 Elements of nature will be all around, including as part of the artwork and obstacles that participants engage in.
 This experience in nature alone is so healing, as being outdoors:

 Supports mindfulness, as we are immersed in the sensory experience of nature and how we feel this in our body

 Builds confidence, as we have the ability to explore and master our external environment.

 Encourages creativity, as nature provides so many resources and the freedom to use these resources in countless ways.